Console Guide

 Filtering:

-- Status: Show only running/stopped
+- Status: Show only active/stopped/creating

 - Region: Filter by data center

-- Plan: Filter by instance size
+- Plan: Filter by server size

 - Tags: Filter by custom tags

-Bulk Actions: Select multiple instances to:
+Select multiple servers to:

-- Start/stop in batch
+- Power on/off in batch

 - Delete multiple